Hasselblad X1D vs Leica M10-P

 The physical size and weight of the Hasselblad X1D and the Leica M10-P are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

-The M10-P can be obtained in two different colors (black, silver), while the X1D is only available in black.
+The M10-P can be obtained in two different colors (black, silver), while the X1D is only available in titanium.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is notably smaller (24 percent) than the Hasselblad X1D.
 Moreover, the M10-P is markedly lighter (9 percent) than the X1D.
-It is worth mentioning in this context that the X1D is splash and dust resistant, while the M10-P does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.